Table of Contents

 3. Building jetson-inference

-The difference from above tutorial and from the youtube, is the command make -j$(nproc) as in the github page, but in youtube it’s just make.
+The difference from the above tutorial and from the YouTube video is the command make -j$(nproc) as in the GitHub page, but in the YouTube video, it’s just make.
 Either is fine.

 Below is what I used.